ava-labs/hypersdk/README.md

 work out of the box on your `hypervm`.

 ## Examples
+We've created three `hypervm` examples, of increasing complexity, that demonstrate what you can build with the `hypersdk`.
+When you are ready to build your own `hypervm`, we recommend using the `simplevm` as a template!

 ### Beginner: `simplevm`
 The [`simplevm`](/.examples/simplevm) is the "simplest `hypervm` you could make."

-All you can do on the
-`simplevm` is send native tokens between standard ed25519 public keys.

-thing this
-`hypervm`

-The `simplevm` It only has
-one purpose: native token transfers.
-This is a great repo to use as a template for creating your own `hypervm`.
+The `simplevm` lets you do one thing and one thing only: native token transfers.

 To ensure the `hypersdk` remains reliable as we optimize and evolve the codebase, we also run E2E tests in the `simplevm` on each PR to the `hypersdk` core modules.